-RPM calibration - Sets the number of pulses used to read the vehicle RPM (2 is OEM).
+RPM calibration - Sets the number of pulses used to read the vehicle RPM (OEM is 2 pulses).

 Parking brake input - Sets how the parking brake is connected.
 If you are using the parking brake input then this can be set normal or inverted.